fernandopenaranda/Non_linear-optics_in_TBG/README.md

 Remarks:

 0. All the code provided here is written in Julia (v1.0 >)
-1. The data files used to build each figure can be either directly accessed at `Non_linear-optics_in_TBG/data` or generated using the Non_linear-optics_in_TBG/src/Paper/paper_figures.ipynb file that also contains the plotting functions used in the main and supplementary sections
+1. Data files used to build each figure can be either directly accessed at `Non_linear-optics_in_TBG/data` or generated using the Non_linear-optics_in_TBG/src/Paper/paper_figures.ipynb file that also contains the plotting functions used in the main and supplementary sections

 ## Installation